 - “How does the validator know which version of HTML I’m using?”

-- HTML really isn’t about the doctype, which is optional.
-HTML is about tags being used in an internally consistent method in the document.
+- HTML really isn’t about the doctype: it’s about tags being used in an internally consistent manner in the document.
 If you start to mix HTML5 tags with obsolete elements, or in the wrong order, that makes the page invalid.
 HTML5 extends the HTML language, it doesn’t replace it, so almost all the tags you have learned in XHTML are still perfectly valid, and can be used in an HTML5 page, just as whatever comes down the pike after HTML5 will have to support the majority of HTML5 markup… so specifying which version of HTML you are using is somewhat redundant.

 The meta tag to set UTF-8 encoding for the page has also been simplified: